 The “orig” claim “tn” value validation shall be performed as follows:

-The P-Asserted-Identity header field value shall be checked as the Telephone Identity to be validated if present, otherwise the From header field value shall be checked.
+The canonicalized value of the TN in the P-Asserted-Identity header field value shall be checked as the Telephone Identity to be validated if present, otherwise the canonicalized value of the TN in the From header field value shall be checked.

 If two or more P-Asserted-Identity values are received in an INVITE request, local policy shall determine which P-Asserted-Identity value(s) are passed to the verification server.
 If two or more P-Asserted-Identity values are received by the verification service, the verification server shall check each of them until it finds one that is valid and indicate the verification result of each value checked.